Manual

 -

-: The next nine characters represent the file permissions, divided into three groups of three:-
+rwxr-xr-x: The next nine characters represent the file permissions, divided into three groups of three:-

-) shows the permissions for the owner(the user who owns the directory or file).
+rwx: The first group of three characters (after thed) shows the permissions for the owner(the user who owns the directory or file).

-means the owner has execute permission (for a directory, this means the owner can list its contents).
+rmeans the owner has read permission.wmeans the owner has write permission.xmeans the owner has execute permission (for a directory, this means the owner can list its contents).

 -

-means group members can execute the file or access the directory.
+rmeans group members can read the file/directory.-means group members cannot write to the file/directory.xmeans group members can execute the file or access the directory.

 -

-: The third group shows the permissions for others(everyone else).
+r-x: The third group shows the permissions for others(everyone else).

-means others can execute the file or access the directory.
+rmeans others can read the file/directory.-means others cannot write to the file/directory.xmeans others can execute the file or access the directory.

 -